 International applicants currently studying in the United States

 If you are currently studying in the U.S. and will not be graduating this spring, you do not need to apply for a new visa sponsored by Harvard; you may attend Design Discovery on your current F-1 visa.
 You must, however, ask your school’s international office for approval to attend our program.
 If you are studying in the U.S. and graduating this spring, you may want to consider transferring your F-1 visa to Harvard.
-You may download the transfer form at: hio.harvard.edu/student-transfer-form.
+You may download the transfer form at: hio.harvard.edu/student-transfer-form-students.

 English Proficiency Test